 - Formulating a school improvement plan.

 The council offers a unique opportunity for parents, community representatives, teachers and the principal to engage in dialogue about a wide range of issues relevant to the educational goals of the school and the needs of the students.
 Specific issues addressed by the School Council have included class size and grade configuration, diversity issues, homework policy, space issues, bullying issues, among others.
-The School Council meets 4 to 6 times during the school year to advise the Principal.
+The School Council typically meets 4 or more times during the school year to advise the Principal.

 At the beginning of each school year, the PTO will announce any OPEN positions for the current school year in the Mason-Rice Notes.
 Any parent may submit a letter of interest for any open positions.
 If there are more candidates than open positions, an election will be held in early October, candidate statements will be sent home to every family and voting will take place online.

 If you have any questions, please contact any one of the PTO co-Presidents.

 School Council Statements

 I am interested in joining the Mason-Rice School Council as a parent member.
 As parent member of the School Council advising Mark Springer, I hope to draw on not only my business experience and educational background but also my concerns about the educational needs of our kids and the opportunities & risks of created by the Common Core Standards and emerging technology.

 My wife Eva and I are parents of three school-aged children:

 - Tommy, age 5, attends NECP at Newton’s Ed Center and will be joining Mason-Rice next year

 - Liam, age 8, is in Mrs. Ceglia’s 2nd grade class at Mason Rice